ART: Adaptive Resampling-based Training for Imbalanced Classification: Related Work

+Unlike curriculum and self-paced learning approaches that rely on instance-level difficulty estimation or loss thresholds, ART operates at the class level and uses evaluation-aligned metrics, avoiding noisy instance-wise difficulty signals.

+Margin-based sampling methods, like MSYN \citep{inproceedings}, explicitly choose instances near class boundaries to improve learning when the classifier has small margins on some samples.
+In general, instance-level adaptive sampling contrasts with class-level rebalancing because it can upweight or downweight individual examples even within the same class.
+Whereas instance-level difficulty methods focus on identifying and emphasizing individual hard samples, ART aggregates difficulty at the class level, resulting in more stable and interpretable adaptation in imbalanced settings.

 \textbf{Multi-modal Imbalanced Learning:} In practice, imbalanced methods are applied across domains (vision, NLP, tabular data, etc.).
 Techniques like random sampling and SMOTE assume only vector inputs and have been used extensively in tabular and image datasets.
 Modern deep-learning loss reweighting (e.g., LDAM+DRW, focal loss) was popularized on vision tasks but extends naturally to NLP or other modalities.
 For instance, focal loss has been applied in text classification to handle rare classes, and cost-sensitive learning is common in medical diagnosis or fraud detection on tabular data.
-Class-balanced sampling and ensemble methods like Balanced Meta-Softmax \cite{ren2020balancedmetasoftmaxlongtailedvisual} and LDAM+DRW have been evaluated on both image benchmarks and real-world text or tabular tasks.
-Moreover, some recent works explicitly benchmark multiple modalities: for example, Cui et al. \cite{Cui_2019_CVPR} and Cao et al. \cite{cao2019learningimbalanceddatasetslabeldistributionaware} validated their class-balanced and margin-based losses on both image recognition and text classification tasks.
+Class-balanced sampling and ensemble methods like Balanced Meta-Softmax \citep{ren2020balancedmetasoftmaxlongtailedvisual} and LDAM+DRW have been evaluated on both image benchmarks and real-world text or tabular tasks.
+Moreover, some recent works explicitly benchmark multiple modalities: for example, Cui et al. \citep{Cui_2019_CVPR} and Cao et al. \citep{cao2019learningimbalanceddatasetslabeldistributionaware} validated their class-balanced and margin-based losses on both image recognition and text classification tasks.
+Although prior dynamic strategies adjust weights or sampling schedules heuristically, ART uniquely employs class-wise macro F1 as an explicit feedback signal, directly aligning training adaptation with imbalance evaluation metrics.